zack-schmidt/omnicalc_params/README.md

    /flexible/payment/:basis_points/:number_of_years/:principal_value
    ```

-   I should see a monthly loan payment, assuming that
+   I should see the monthly loan payment due, assuming that

    - the number in the third segment of the path is an **annual interest rate in basis points, or hundredths of a percent**
    - the number in the fourth segment of the path is a number of years